javiertury/redsys-easy/README.md

 console.log(form);
 ```

-The above will produce the following object
+The above will produce an object similar to

 ```js
 {